BEST : A decision tree algorithm that handles missing values: Experiments : Simulated data sets

 \subsection{MNAR : Missingness depends on missing values}

-Let us now proceed with simulation when the predictors are missing not at random.
-In the first simulation a continuous predictor, let us say $X_j$, is randomly selected.
-Then, a random value $t$ which serves as threshold within the domain of $X_j$ is selected.
-Finally, a Bernoulli variable $b$ is drawn.
-If $b=0$, then if $X_j < t$ it is set missing, otherwise if $b=1$ then $X_j$ is missing if its value is greater than $t$.
-In the second one, a categorical prediction, $X_j$ is selected.
-Then a subset of categories is randomly selected. $X_j$ is considered missing for observations for which $X_j$ is one of the selected categories.
-Since the missingness of $X_j$ depends on the value of $X_j$ itself, this is considered MNAR.
+Let us now proceed with an experiment when the predictors are missing not at random.
+If a continuous predictor, let us say $X_j$, is randomly selected, then a random value $t$ which serves as threshold within the domain of $X_j$ is also drawn at random.
+Finally, a Bernoulli variable $b$ is drawn and if $b=0$, then if $X_j < t$ $X_j$ is set missing, otherwise if $b=1$ then $X_j$ is missing if its value is greater than $t$.

-Once again we observe that BEST slightly outperforms every other techniques with few observations.
-It seems that the more data available the less guidance the decision tree needs.
+If one of the binary predictors is selected, then a Bernoulli variable is drawn and $X_j$ is missing if $X_j$ equals the Bernoulli variable.
+Since the missingness of $X_j$ depends on the value of $X_j$ itself, then this is MNAR.
+The procedure was repeated 100 times.

+In figure \ref{MNAR} we observe that BEST outperforms DBI and multiple imputations.
+The performances of BEST are comparable to those of SVI but are slightly under those of the SC approach.